 Getting Local Reviews

-Here are some tips to getting great social local search reviews.
+Here are some tips for getting great social local search reviews.

 - Encourage Reviews in Your Store - If you have a store or restaurant, encourage local reviews by simply putting a mention or link to your Yelp or other business listing on receipts.